Resource-Efficient Hadamard Test Tailored Variational Framework for Nonlinear Dynamics on Quantum Computers: Nonlinear Burgers Dynamics

 \subsection{Quantum Gate Resources}

 Having validated the low-depth Hadamard test circuits and assessed the expressivity of our proposed ansatz, we now examine the quantum gate resource requirements for the Burgers\textquotesingle{} dynamics.
-To this end, we analyze two quantum circuit (QC) architectures: the conventional QCs and its corresponding low-depth QCs.
-For the conventional QC architecture, we consider the previously adopted construction of the Hadamard test circuits together with the real-amplitude ansatz discussed in our earlier work \cite{Umer2024opt}.
+To this end, we analyze two quantum circuit (QC) architectures: the conventional QCs and their corresponding low-depth QCs.
+For the conventional QC architecture, we consider the standard construction of the Hadamard test circuits together with the real-amplitude ansatz discussed in our earlier work \cite{Umer2024opt}.
 Following that study, we set the PQC layers to $d = n$, meaning the number of layers equals the number of qubits, a configuration shown to capture Burgers\textquotesingle{} dynamics with high fidelity (see Ref.~\cite{Umer2024opt} for details).
 For the low-depth QC architecture, we employ the shallow-depth resource-efficient Hadamard test circuits and the PQC depicted in Fig.~\ref{Fig:QNPU_Burgers} and Figs.~\ref{Fig:Proposed_Ansatz}a-\ref{Fig:Proposed_Ansatz}b, respectively.
 Guided by, and extrapolated from, the simulation results in Sec.~\ref{Sec:Burgers_Dynamics}, we set the PQC layers to $d = 3, 5, 7, 9, \cdots$ for systems with $n = 3, 4, 5, 6, \cdots$ qubits.
 In addition to this, our analysis of gate resource requirements encompasses two hardware platforms: superconducting and trapped-ion.
 For superconducting hardware, we consider the IBM\textquotesingle{s} \emph{ibm\_sherbrooke} processor, which has a native gate set $\{{\rm ECR},~R_{z},~X,~sx\}$ and limited qubit connectivity \cite{IBMQ}.
 For the trapped-ion platform, we consider AQT\textquotesingle{s} \emph{IBEX-Q1} device, which has a native gate set $\{R_{XX},~R_{z},~R\}$ and all-to-all qubit connectivity \cite{AQT_IBEX}.
+Finally, we employ a fixed transpilation configuration in Qiskit \cite{Anis2021} using the same backend target, circuit optimization level, and layout strategy for all circuits, and therefore obtain deterministic gate counts that allow for a consistent comparison across different implementations.